 As much as the experience makes or breaks the trip, you can’t escape the fact that you’re running a business.
 And having trouble with payment is any business person’s nightmare.
 So, we recommend you collect the remaining balance the day before the trip or at least before the trip starts.

-We’re not able to charge the customer for more than the deposit amount unless you’ve enabled Full Payment Processing.
+We can’t charge the customer for more than the deposit amount unless you’ve enabled Online Payments*.
 So this is why we recommend you get everything sorted out before setting off.
 It’s your best safeguard against getting left empty handed.

 It’s All Down to Communication